ChristopheJacquet/PiFmRds/README.md

 * a Sangean PR-D1 portable receiver from 1998,
 * a Philips MBD7020 hifi system from 2012,
 * a Silicon Labs [USBFMRADIO-RD](http://www.silabs.com/products/mcu/Pages/USBFMRadioRD.aspx) USB stick, employing an Si4701 chip, using my [RDS Surveyor](http://rds-surveyor.sourceforge.net/) program,
-* a “PCear Fm Radio”, a Chinese clone of the above, still using RDS Surveyor.
+* a “PCear Fm Radio”, a Chinese clone of the above, again using RDS Surveyor.

 Reception works perfectly with all the devices above.
 RDS Surveyor reports no group errors.